-- 1. Arrange fish in a large shallow non metallic dish or casserole.
-2. Cover with pierced microwave plastic film or casserole lid. - 3.
+- 1. Arrange fish in a large shallow non-metallic dish or casserole. - 2.
+Cover with pierced microwave plastic wrap or casserole lid. - 3.
 Place the dish on the turntable. - 4.
-Cook according to the instructions in the cooking chart.
+Cook according to the instructions in the Fresh Fish Cooking Chart below.
 Flakes of butter can be added to the fish if desired. - 5.
-STAND as directed in the cooking chart before serving.6.
-After standing time ensure the fish is thoroughly cooked.
+Let stand as directed in the Cooking Chart before serving. - 6.
+After standing time, check to see that the fish is thoroughly cooked.
 The fish should be opaque and flake easily.